 What is special about the project?

 In order to produce a new transparent material, capable of providing adequate comfort and protection, we pursued two different approaches.
 One based on the synthesis of a nano-fabric via electrospinning and a second based on the development of nanoporous membranes.
 A selection of polymers comprising interesting properties was tested and potential candidate materials for both functional and support layers have been identified.
-Ultimately, a functional transparent non-woven and a suitable supporting substrate were produced via sequential deposition of selected electrospun fibers, subsequently modified by thermal treatments to obtain mechanical robustness and transparency.
-A considerable effort was also made towards the assembly and sealing of the individual components.
-Characterization of the properties of interest was systematically carried out in parallel with the materials development to produce detailed assessment fundamental properties.
-The results were then used to identify critical aspects and to develop solutions that are progressively allowing us to approach the targeted performances.
+Ultimately, a functional transparent non-woven and a suitable supporting substrate were produced via sequential deposition of selected electrospun fibers.
+To produce a robust product we integrated the nanofibers into a mechanically strong membrane realized with an innovative structure especially designed to fulfill the requirements of this application.

 D. Kolbuk, P. Sajkiewicz, K. Maniura-Weber, G. Fortunato, Structure and morphology of electrospun polycaprolactone/gelatine nanofibres, European Polymer Journal, 49 (2013) 2052-2061;

 G. Yazgan, A.M.
 Popa, R.M.
 Rossi, K. Maniura-Weber, J. Puigmartí-Luis, D. Crespy, G. Fortunato, Tunable release of hydrophilic compounds from hydrophobic nanostructured fibers prepared by emulsion electrospinning, Polymer (United Kingdom), 66 (2015) 268-276;